IMSUMEET/SpringBootDatabaseApplication/README.md

 run the test application that connects to h2 in memory database based on information provided under application properties inside test/resources directory

+### Create DAO

+we have everything setup for integration tests

+lets do unit tests first

+create new file AuthorDaoImplTests to test that class. now we know that this class will be using jdbc template but we are writing a unit test rather than an integration tests therefore lets use mockito.